Online training

 This course provides multiple ‘get it’ moments – profound insights into the experience and impacts of abuse which will help to build trust, rapport and empathy and will also equip you to hear with compassion the stories that survivors need to, but fear to, tell.

 “This training is by far the best I have had on child sexual abuse.
 Carolyn’s approach is clear, and in-depth and I feel as though I have a much deeper understanding of all the different elements involved in the causes, effects and recovery from child sexual abuse.
-I needed breaks to get through it as it is as moving and emotional as it is practical and educational.
+It is as moving and emotional as it is practical and educational.
+This is a training that I will go back to and I have already bought another of Carolyn’s courses.
+I really appreciate all that Carolyn does to share her experience of recovery and to support individuals and professionals in the journey of recovery.
+What an amazing inspiration and force for hope and healing.”

 “This was very thought-provoking and honest.
 I found it helpful in understanding the point of view of an abused child and it made me question some of my practice as a counsellor.
 Thank you for an excellent course, Carolyn.”